Ed's AV Handbook.com

 five video voltages: red, green, blue, horizontal sync, vertical sync.
 But broadcast bandwidth could not handle all five voltages as is.
 In addition, they were required to maintain backward compatibility with legacy black and white televisions.
 Their ingenious solution reduced and combined the five video voltages with a bit of algebraic magic, a dash of modulating gymnastics, and a clever manipulation of the human eye.

 The NTSC solution began by combining an understanding of our sensitivity to light with the black and white luminance signal.
 Our sensitivity to light is not equal across the entire bandwidth of color.
 We are most sensitive to green light, less sensitive to red, and least to blue.
 From the engineer's point of view -- the green voltage was the most significant, red much less, blue least.
-They also understood if all color could be derived from a prismatic dividing of white light, then the reverse could produce a black and white luminace signal.
+They also understood if all color could be derived from a prismatic dividing of white light, then the reverse could produce the (black & white) luminance signal.

-Therefore NTSC engineers produced a black and white luminance signal with a mixture of the reduced green voltage, less red, and even less blue.
-The following algebraic expression was their first step in a recipe to create a workable broadcast signal:
+Therefore NTSC engineers produced a luminance signal with a mixture of the reduced green voltage, less red, and even less blue.
+The following algebraic expression was their first step in a recipe toward a workable broadcast signal:

 Where Y = Luminance, R = Red, G = Green, B = Blue.